TRADLY-PLATFORM/Gannets/builder/docs/Product Marketplace/fitness.md

 ---
 id: fitness-marketplace
-title: Fitness Marketplace Checklist
+title: Fitness
 description: How to develop an Fitness marketplace
 ---

-import Roles from '../docs/components/roles.mdx' import Accounts from '../docs/components/accounts.mdx'
+import Solutiontype from '../blocks/solutiontype.mdx' import accounts from '../blocks/accounts.mdx'

 If this is the first time, you are visiting Tradly, check our main website to know more about the solution https://tradly.app.